-If personal assistants cannot register test kits online, they can either:
+If you cannot register test kits online, you can either:

 - call 119 and select option 1

-- have someone else register on their behalf (provided they have written consent to do so and can obtain personal details required to complete the form)
+- have someone else register on your behalf (provided they have written consent to do so and can obtain personal details required to complete the form)

 Financial support for personal assistants

-Directly employed personal assistants may also be entitled to Statutory Sick Pay (SSP) if they are self-isolating or are unwell.
-SSP is paid from the date they self-isolate.
+Individuals may also be entitled to Statutory Sick Pay (SSP) if you are self-isolating or are unwell.
+SSP is paid from the date you self-isolate.
 You will need to speak to your individual employer.

 Local authorities, at their discretion, may also meet the costs of self-isolation through the Infection Control Fund (ICF).
-However, if a PA is receiving their full wage from their employer through the ICF, they will not be eligible for the NHS Test and Trace Support Payment scheme.
+However, if you are receiving your full wage from your employer through the ICF, you will not be eligible for the NHS Test and Trace Support Payment scheme.